 Although you can declare single fields as described here, the practice is limited.
-(It is us əful in manipulating byte pointers.)
-User programmers should use RECORD definitions instead , 7 e3a address is the address of the word to which the field refers, size is the number of bits in the field, and position is the number of bits left to the right of the field.
+(It is useful in manipulating byte pointers.)
+User programmers should use RECORD definitions instead.

+A single field may be defined with the declaration: DECLARE FIELD name = Eaddress, size : position]; where address is the address of the word to which the field refers.